rmadar/hep-collisions-gen/README.md

 The workflow consists in first generating the process setup (directory) with MadGraph using a "process card".
 Then, the showering of events is performed with Pythia and the detector simulation is ran with Delphes.
-The three steps can be done in one step using a `run_madevent.config`.
-The following line details the procedure.
+A ROOT file is then produced which contains different collections of objects.
+This ROOT file can be used to get event display or directly distributions.

 ### Generate events for a process